marvin-sh/marvin-sh.github.io/README.md

 Jerkyll forked from the Slate theme.

-Local installation of jerkyll on linux:
+A memo to my brain concerning the local installation of jerkyll on linux:

 ```
 $ sudo apt install clang make ruby-dev libffi-dev